TranThang-2804/blog/src/content/blog/ci/ci-agnostic.md

 not to mention other stuff like system integration, and this is only a very very simple pipeline.
 Imagine the workload required when you need to migrate 3000 pipelines and each pipeline uses different script files sum up to around avg 1000 script lines PER PIPELINE.
-Yes, and yes, I been to those messy project, and there is no way you can migrate them smoothly :D.
+Yes, and yes, I've been to those messy projects, and there is no way you can migrate them smoothly :D.

 Maybe this is too long for an introduction but please understand for me.
 This is the first time a write a technical blog.
 He he ^^.